People

 Teaching

-I have throughout his career to date had a teaching commitment.
+I have throughout my career to date had a teaching commitment.
 I am experienced in teaching medical students and membership candidates in both general medicine and infectious diseases.
 I regularly lecture candidates for the MRCP and take groups of medical students regularly when on clinical duty.
 I have previously established formal weekly teaching sessions for the junior medical staff at Leicester Royal Infirmary and have continued to take an active interest in teaching students and postgraduates in my present job, as well as nurses and other members of the multidisciplinary team.

 Press and media